broadinstitute/yale/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/broadinstitute/yale)](https://goreportcard.com/report/github.com/broadinstitute/yale)
 ![latest build](https://github.com/broadinstitute/yale/actions/workflows/build.yaml/badge.svg?branch=main)

-Yale is a Go service that manages Google Cloud Platform (GCP) service account (SA) keys used by Kubernetes resources.
-As stated in  GCP documents, <em>Service accounts are unique identities used to facilitate programmatic access to GCP APIs</em>.
+Yale is a Go service that manages Google Cloud Platform (GCP) service account (SA) keys and Azure Client Secrets used by Kubernetes resources.
+As stated in  GCP documents, <em>Service accounts are unique identities used to facilitate programmatic access to GCP APIs, And Azure App registrations use a similar pattern of having a client ID and client secret to achieve the same effect.</em>.
 For compliance, keys must be rotated at least every 90 days.

 Yale has five purposes:
-1. Create new secrets for new GSK resources and store referenced SA keys in a Secrets.
+1. Create new secrets for new GcpSaKEy or AzureClientSecret resources and store referenced SA keys in a Secrets.
 2. Detect keys that need to be rotated.
 3. Update GSK generated Secrets with new keys.
 4. Check for old keys and disable them.